Skip to main content

 Biographical / Historical

-Centenary United Methodist Church (Franklinton, La.) is located at 1015 Cleveland Street, Franklinton, Louisiana.
+Centenary United Methodist Church was located at 1015 Cleveland Street, Franklinton, Louisiana.

-Methodist revivals first reached the area in the early 1800s.
+Methodists' revival first reached the area in the early 1800s.
 There was a Methodist campground as early as 1834 at nearby Hayes Creek.
-The Centenary congregation was formed in 1832 and recieved its official charter in 1842.
+The Centenary congregation was formed in 1832 and received its official charter in 1842.
 Meetings were held outdoors and in private homes.
 When the Franklinton Masonic Lodge was built in 1851, the congregation began using its lower floor for services.
 In 1883, church members began work on their own church when "Uncle" John R. Wood donated a piece of land to the congregation.
-The $1650 building was completed and dedicated two years later.
+The $1,650 building was completed and dedicated two years later.

 Source: Timothy Hebert, “The Historical Register of the Louisiana Annual Conference of the United Methodist Church,” (Louisiana: Louisiana Annual Conference of the United Methodist Church, 2004), page NO-11.